marcoopsampaio/mops_graph_library/README.md

 =======================
 ### by Marco O. P. Sampaio

 This is a simple library with a Graph class and various algorithms.
+Algorithms implemented so far include:
+* **Breadth First Search (BFS)**: To compute paths and distances, and connected components of a graph.
+* **Depth First Search (DFS):** Also to compute paths and connectedness, and to compute all strongly connected components for directed graphs.
+* **Heap class:** For Dijkstra's algorithm.
+* **Dijkstra's algorithm:** Shortest paths on weighted graphs.
+* __A* algorithm:__ Shortests paths on a weighted graphs with an Euclidean heuristic.

 To compile the library you will need a ```C++11``` compliant compiler.
 To compile all the sources run

 ```bash
 $ make